-Indra took up a PhD.
-Internship with the Pregnancy Loss Research Group (PLRG) and the NPEC, University College Cork, in 2016.
-She has recently submitted her thesis this year (August 2019).
+Indra has a PhD. in Obstetrics and Gynaecology with the Pregnancy Loss Research Group (PLRG) and the NPEC, awarded by the College of Medicine and Health, University College Cork in 2019.
 The main focus of her PhD was an exploration of dimensions of miscarriage events in the Republic of Ireland: incidence, management, risk factors, interventions and population's awareness of miscarriage.

 T: +353 (0)21 420 5043